Teen suspect in deadly Orlando Halloween shootings charged as adult. Here’s what we know

 About 100 officers were working a detail in the area, which allowed for a quick response but did not appear to deter the shooter, Smith said.
+“Whatever his mindset was, he was going to shoot no matter what,” Smith said.
+“He walked by multiple officers.
+He didn’t really care.”

-Authorities are confident the shooter acted alone, Smith said Friday afternoon, adding the suspect is not cooperating or speaking with authorities.
+Authorities are confident the shooter acted alone, Smith said Friday afternoon, adding the suspect was not cooperating or speaking with authorities.
 The suspect was previously arrested on a grand theft charge in 2023, Smith said.

 Police are investigating whether the victims were random or known to the suspect.
 Video captures the moment police say the suspect passes a victim and then turns around and fires.
+“Did he know him?
+Did he just happen to stumble across somebody who is one of his enemies for whatever reason?
+That’s all part of the case,” Smith said.

 The suspect was interviewed Friday morning as police sought a motive, Smith said.
 “This person right here threw away his life.
 For what?”
 Smith said.